 Which Bitcoin Mining Pool Is Best?

-Back when Satoshi Nakamto launched Bitcoin, it was possible to mine BTC on a laptop, but as Bitcoin grew up the hashpower needed to min BTC has intensified.
+Back when Satoshi Nakamto launched Bitcoin, it was possible to mine Bitcoin on a laptop, but as Bitcoin grew up the hashrate needed to mine has intensified.

 CPU became useless to mine Bitcoin, and now GPU isn’t even that competitive against the most powerful ASICs mining rigs.